Enalean/tuleap-documentation-en/languages/en/installation-guide/import.rst

     than some tweaks are needed to make it generic and usable with newer versions.

     Check `source code <https://github.com/Enalean/bz2tuleap>`_ for more details.

-Redmine
-'''''''

-`TrackerIO <https://github.com/jpo38/TrackerIO>`_ is a tool that takes a Redmine database as input and leverages Tuleap APIs to replicate the tickets as Tuleap artifacts.
-It doesn't require an admin access to Tuleap but you will need to have full access to the redmine DB.